 Homestead-Miami Speedway (1.5 miles, Intermediate, 2x 180-degree turns) in Homestead, Florida

-Since 1999, the Cup at Homestead travels to the southwest of Miami, but the track itself is already a few years older.
-Hurricane Andrew moved large parts of the town early 90s affected and part of the reconstruction plan was the 70 million U.S. dollar 1.5-mile oval, which initially got a Indianapolis-like layout - four flat 90 ° curves arranged as a rectangle.
-Since the track but was a mile shorter than the model in Indiana, there was more bad racing to see and also it was because of the angle of the curve often serious accidents.
-1997 saw John Nemechek died, the brother of Cup driver Joe Nemechek in a truck race, sparking an extensive reconfiguration of the track layout from.
+Since 1999, the Cup in Homestead travels in the southwest of the city of Miami, but the track itself is already a few years older.
+Hurricane Andrew moved large parts of the village beginning of the 90s affected and part of the reconstruction plan was the 70 million U.S. dollar 1.5-mile oval, which initially got a Indianapolis-like layout - four flat 90 ° curves arranged as a rectangle.
+Since the track but was a mile shorter than the model in Indiana, there was more bad racing to see and also it was due to the angle of the curve often serious accidents.
+In 1997, John Nemechek died, the brother of Cup driver Joe Nemechek in a truck race, sparking an extensive reconfiguration of the track layout from.
 The two long straights were retained, but the converted 90 ° curves at each end for 8.2 million U.S. dollars in two single continuous 180 degree turns with little banking.

-Since this modification produced no better racing, it came in 2003 to the last modification date, which proved to be a stroke of luck.
+Since this conversion is no better Racing produced, it came in 2003 to the so far last reconstruction, which proved to be a stroke of luck.
 The now so highly variable banking of 18 ° -20 ° allowing fast passage through the curves on the steeper upper part of the route, so the bottom line got serious competition, and provided extremely close finishers in the following years.
-Since 2002, Ford sponsors the Championship Weekend has become a tradition to which all participate in three national racing series.
-The Nationwide Series ran shortly after opening in 1995, the first race at the Speedway, and a year later the truck came to their race, however, were held early in the year before 2002 in Florida.
-CART and the Indy cars were also many years since 1996 in Homestead road where often held the first race of the season and also pre-season tests.
-2009 and 2011, the final race of the IndyCar calendar was held in Homestead, until the contract has not been renewed for 2011.
+Since 2002, Ford is sponsoring the now traditional Championship Weekend, at which attend all three national racing series.
+The Nationwide Series ran shortly after the opening in 1995, the first race at the Speedway and a year later the trucks came to their race, however, were held early in the year prior to 2002 in Florida.
+CART and the Indy cars were also long years since 1996 in Homestead road, where often held the first race of the season and also pre-season tests.
+2009 and 2011, the final race of the IndyCar calendar was organized in Homestead, until the contract has not been renewed for 2011.